xyleth/thebesDocs/content/morphs.markdown

 Some morphs are strong.
 Some are fast, some are smart.
 Some morphs are looked down upon and grant the `+stigmatized` tag.
 Others are so unearthly in their beauty and perfection that you get bonuses to all social interaction.
 Your [Background](https://htmltomd.com/wikis/background) determines which morph you may start play with, but after that, you are limited only by circumstance and resources should you wish to resleeve into a new morph.

 See sub-pages for the available morphs, subject to the MC and actual local availability.
+At the time of writing this list is considered the canonical list of game allowable morphs.
+If a morph on the sub-pages of this one isn't on this list it doesn't exist.
+If a morph on this list isn't in those pages, it should be added.
+Eventually this will cease to be an issue.

 ## Common Morphs